Skip to main content

 Contact us

-If you have any questions or comments about our proposed access road and port or would like to share your ideas with us, please send an email to:
+If you have any questions or comments about our proposed access road and port, check our Frequently Asked Questions – Access road and port for answers to the main questions.

 *Voisey’s Bay is just south of VALE’s Voisey’s Bay mine which is in Anaktalak Bay.